act-org/dls/README.md

 ## Local Development

-Check out our developer guide on [Building for the DLS](./docs/GUIDE.md).
+Check out our [developer guide](./docs/GUIDE.md) on how to build effectively for the DLS.

 In order to run the DLS locally: